An extended version of the Cayley-Hamilton-Ziebur Theorem: Introduction

 This paper is organized as follows.
-In Section \ref{Sec02}, we state and prove the main result of this paper.
+In Section \ref{Sec02}, we prove the main result of this paper.
 We also present some immediate consequences with some particular $F$.
 In Section \ref{Sec03}, we present some applications.